dmrschmidt/DSWaveformImage/README.md

 ------------------

 Waveforms can be rendered in 3 different styles: `.filled`, `.gradient` and `.striped`.

-Similarly, there are 3 positions relative to the canvas, `.top`, `.middle` and `.bottom`.

 The effect of each of those can be seen here:

 <div align="center">
   <img src="./Promotion/screenshot.png" width="500" alt="Screenshot">